-Over the past few years, hackers have focused heavily on healthcare businesses, holding medical records and other sensitive data ransom for their high value.
-Healthcare facilities are considered easy targets because their security infrastructures are typically less sophisticated than those guarding financial information.
-These organizations often are slow to recognize or react to breaches as well.
-In 2017, 477 healthcare data breaches were reported and took an average of 308 days for those organizations to discover they had been breached.
+Over the past few years, hackers have focused heavily on health care businesses, holding medical records and other sensitive data ransom for their high value.
+Health care facilities are considered easy targets because their security infrastructures are typically less sophisticated than those guarding financial information.
+These organizations are often slow to recognize or react to breaches as well.
+In 2017, 477 health care data breaches were reported and it took an average of 308 days for those organizations to discover they had been breached.
 The risk of adequate security is twofold: organizations that fail to adhere to HIPAA compliance standards are not only the prime targets of bad actors and millions in ransomware demands, they also run the risk of millions of dollars in fines.

-With 43% of attacks initiated from inside the network, it’s clear healthcare organizations need to put more emphasis on security inside the perimeter.
-However, complexity, limited budgets and resources are often to blame for the lack of intrusion detection and more proactive security approaches.
+With 43% of attacks initiated from inside the network, it’s clear health care organizations need to put more emphasis on security inside the perimeter.
+However, complexity, budgets and resources are often to blame for the lack of intrusion detection and more proactive security approaches.
 And without more advanced and expensive automation tools, a more proactive stance to security can be very resource intensive.

 Organization Lacking Skillset, Budget

 When 2018 kicked off with several high-profile health care-related data breaches, a Midwest health care provider decided it could no longer take a reactive stance to network security.
 Knowing their business was a prime target for hackers, the organization’s IT team first purchased three next-generation firewalls, one for each of their locations.
 However, their team was quickly overwhelmed with firewall set up and maintenance requirements.
 Already pushed to the limit with daily HIPAA compliance activities, the planned post-firewall deployment of IDS/IPS technology would certainly require additional headcount with a new skill set.
 With little room in the budget for new hires, the firm had to find an alternative to doing it all themselves.